AnJingCreeper/Fantastic-Mob-Bedrock-Shader/README.en.md

 3. xxxx

 #### Notice
-1.Please don't upload other platform.
+1.Please don't upload to other platform.